jameshfisher/jameshfisher.com/_posts/2016-11-19-symmetric-crypto.md

 ---
-title: "What is symmetric cryptography?"
+title: What is symmetric cryptography?
+tags:
+  - cryptography
+taggedAt: '2024-03-26'
 ---

 My understanding of cryptography is very superficial.
 Here are some notes.